mongodb/specifications/source/auth/auth.rst

 	* Optional for MONGODB-X509.
 source (string)
 	* Applies to all mechanisms.
-	* Always '$external' for GSSAPI, MONGODB-X509, and PLAIN.
+	* Always '$external' for GSSAPI and MONGODB-X509.
 	* This is the database to which the authenticate command will be sent.
 	* This is the database to which sasl authentication commands will be sent. password (string)